-Small petrels are usually able to fly very long distances to find food, even during the breeding period, when restricted by colony attendance (e.g. Dias et al. 2016).
-Very recent studies, carried out with more accurate devices (GPS loggers) deployed on Desertas petrels, revealed that most birds travel more than 2,000km from the colony, located in Desertas (Madeira), to forage in the NACES MPA during the incubation period (Granadeiro and Catry in prep; see Annex 8 Figure A8.5).
-The fact that these birds travel such long distances during a single incubation trip to target the waters of the NACES MPA indicates the value of the area for this Vulnerable species.
-BirdLife International's analyses and other studies (e.g. Ramírez et al. 2013) also suggest that the area is particularly important during the breeding season of these species (especially quarter 3: July-September; Table 3 and Annex 4 Figure A4.9).
+Small petrels are usually able to fly very long distances to find food, even during the breeding period, when restricted by colony attendance (e.g., Dias et al. 2016).
+Very recent studies, carried out with more accurate devices (GPS loggers) deployed on Desertas petrels, revealed that most birds travel more than 2,000km from the colony, located in Desertas (Madeira), to forage in the [proposed] MPA during the incubation period (Granadeiro and Catry in prep; Annex 7, Figure 7.5).
+The fact that these birds travel such long distances during a single incubation trip to target the waters of the [proposed] MPA indicates the value of the area for this Vulnerable species.
+BirdLife International's analyses and other studies (e.g., Ramírez et al. 2013) also suggest that the area is particularly important during the breeding season of the species (especially quarter 3: July-September; Table 3 and Annex 6, Figure A6.9).

 The Endangered and very rare Bermuda Petrel, breeding on Nonsuch Island (January-June) in Bermuda, has a population estimate of 250 individuals after being re-discovered in the 1950s (BirdLife International 2016a).
-Tracking studies have indicated that these birds are capable of dispersing across the North Atlantic, with some individuals recorded off Ireland (Madeiros et al. 2013).
+Tracking studies have indicated that the birds are capable of dispersing across the North Atlantic, with some individuals recorded off Ireland (Madeiros et al. 2013).
 The analysis of existing tracking data indicated that the birds used the site and surrounding area as foraging grounds from Spring (April) through to winter (December).
-High use of the NACES MPA occurred during the non-breeding summer period (July-September, quarter 3), particularly in the southern section, suggesting that this site is an important foraging ground for the global population of this species (Annex 4 Figure A4.7).
+High use of the [proposed] MPA occurred during the non-breeding summer period (July-September), particularly in the southern section, suggesting that this site is an important foraging ground for the global population of this species (Annex 6, Figure A6.7).

-Both Zino's Petrel and Bulwer's Petrel occur more marginally in the Site, with usage predominantly in the eastern sector (Annex 4 Figures A4.8 and 4.10).
+Both Zino's Petrel and Bulwer's Petrel occur more marginally in the [proposed] area, with usage predominantly in the eastern sector (Annex 6, Figures A6.8 and 6.10).